laravel/docs/filesystem.md

 ],
 ```

+"Read-only" disks allow you to create filesystem disks that do not allow write operations.
 Before using the `read-only` configuration option, you will need to install an additional Flysystem package via the Composer package manager:

 ```shell
 composer require league/flysystem-read-only "^3.0"
 ```

-If you would like to specify that any filesystem disk should be "read-only", you may include the `read-only` configuration option in the disk's configuration array:
+Next, you may include the `read-only` configuration option in one or more of your disk's configuration arrays:

 ```php
 's3-videos' => [